Our activities and projects focus on:

 - Education: We organize, conduct and host workshops, courses, seminars, conferences, exhibitions, and performances to enhance knowledge, skills, and capacity for individuals, organizations and communities in areas related to dialogue, conflict transformation, peacebuilding and peace ecology.

-- Undertakes research that enhances understanding of conflict and peace practices and leads to innovative policies and programs.
+- Research: We carry out research that enhances understanding of conflict, peace practices and ecological regeneration and leads to innovative philosophies, policies and programs.

 Here are several short video clips of some of our projects:

 Several of the DEEP activities and projects are carried out in partnership with other organizations with similar vision and values.
 These organizations include:

 - Global Reconciliation.
 Global Reconciliation is an ambitious and innovative, Australian-initiated network of people and organisations around the world seeking to research and promote ‘reconciliation’ – that is, dialogue and practical engagements across cultural, religious, racial and other differences.
 It has conducted international conferences and initiated collaborative projects in more than 50 countries.
 Its partners include government and non-government organisations, academic institutions, professional associations and community based groups.